PhantomInsights/summarizer/README.md

 return [sentence for index, sentence in sorted(top_sentences)]
 ```

 At the end we use a list comprehension to return only the sentences which are already sorted in chronological order.

 ## Conclusion

 This was a very fun and interesting project to work on.
 I may have reinvented the wheel but at least I learned a few cool things.

-I'm satisfied with the overall quality of results and will keep tweaking the algorithm.
+I'm satisfied with the overall quality of the results and I will keep tweaking the algorithm.

+As a side note, when testing the script I accidentally requested Tweets, Facebook posts and English written articles.
+All of them got acceptable outputs, but since those sites are not the target I removed them from the whitelist.